 If you want to succeed in the experience economy, you must dive into psychology.
 Nobody is innocent of purchasing something due to social pressure or for fear of missing out on a shared experience.
 We have all fell victims to FOMO phenomenon at least once.

-FOMO is versatile, the only difference is that when it comes to B2B clients, it forces you to be more creative with its implementation.
+FOMO is versatile, the only difference is that when it comes to B2B leads and clients, it forces you to be more creative with its implementation.

 Think of FOMO as an emotional consequence of scarcity.